Borovaneca/ProgramingBasicsSoftUni-2022.10/README.md

 # ProgramingBasicsSoftUni-2022.10
-All the Programing Basic course from SoftUni with the tested in Judge exercise.
+All the Programing Basic with Java course tasks from SoftUni with the tested in Judge exercise.